algosup/2024-2025-project-2-serious-game-team-3/functional_specifications.md

 ## 2. Goal / scope

 - **Primary goal**: Develop a game that simulates environmental challenges to educate young adults and students on sustainability.
-The game focuses on balancing economic growth with environmental responsibility.
+Players must balance economic development with sustainable practices, making choices that prioritize long-term environmental health.
 Players will need to decide whether to build industrial facilities that boost the economy but increase pollution.
 Alternatively, they can invest in renewable energy sources, which cost more initially but lead to long-term sustainability.

 - **Scope of work**: